Get back into gym training to lose fat and build muscle

-The best-case scenario is you harbour just one of these negative thoughts, which means you only have a good first session back rather than a great one.
+The best-case scenario is you have just one of these negative thoughts.
+That means you only have a good first session back rather than a great one.
 But there’s a real danger that these demotivating thoughts are so overpowering you cancel your gym membership and never set foot in that place again.

 Get back into gym training quickly and easily